Iran tanker seizure: UK holds emergency meeting | DW | 22.07.2019

 The British warship then also addresses the Stena Impero tanker, asking it to reiterate that they were in international waters and that the vessel's passage therefore "must not be impaired, impeded, obstructed or hampered" under international law.

-The Iranians then tell the Montrose that "[n]o challenge is intended… I want to inspect the ship for security reasons."
+The Iranians then tell the Montrose: "No challenge is intended… I want to inspect the ship for security reasons."

 Montrose responds by telling the Iranian vessel that they "must not impede, obstruct or hamper the passage of MV Stena Impero."
 Despite this exchange, the Iranian forces then proceeded with the seizure.